-- (1) The number of shares of Common Stock beneficially owned and the number of shares of Common Stock outstanding used in calculating the percent of class include the following shares of Common Stock which may be acquired within 60 days upon the exercise of stock options held under the MSIP or the DSOP: Mr. Ryan, 19,115 shares; Mr. Calihan, 2,700 shares; Mr. Campbell, 1,500 shares; Mr. Gerlach, 3,100 shares; Ms. Henderson, 3,100 shares; Mr. Witmer, 500 shares; Mr. Hotopp, 14,550 shares; Mr. Herald, 3,270 shares; Mr. McGee, 1,620 shares; Mr. Steggles, 1,270 shares; and all directors and executive officers as a group, 61,935 shares.
-The number of shares of Common Stock beneficially owned also includes the following restricted shares awarded under the MSIP, as to which such persons have voting power only: Mr. Ryan, 8,760 shares; Mr. Hotopp, 4,330 shares; Mr. Herald, 2,100 shares; Mr. McGee, 1,010 shares; Mr. Steggles, 1,830 shares; and all directors and executive officers as a group, 25,290 shares. - (2) Does not include 113,702 shares of Common Stock held by Mr. Ryan's wife.
-Includes 428,086 shares of Common Stock and 259 shares of 4 1/2% Cumulative Preferred Stock held in trusts and an estate, as to which Mr. Ryan shares voting and investment power with co-fiduciaries.
-Of such shares, voting and investment power over 260,435 shares of Common Stock is shared with G. Donald Gerlach, and voting and investment power over 410,586 shares of Common Stock and 259 shares of 4 1/2% Cumulative Preferred Stock is shared with Mary Irene Ryan.
-See the following discussion of the beneficial ownership of Mary Irene Ryan.
+- (1) The number of shares of Common Stock beneficially owned and the number of shares of Common Stock outstanding used in calculating the percent of class include the following shares of Common Stock which may be acquired within 60 days upon the exercise of stock options held under the MSIP or the DSOP: Mr. Ryan, 26,011 shares; Mr. Calihan, 3,200 shares; Mr. Campbell, 2,000 shares; Mr. Gerlach, 3,600 shares; Ms. Henderson, 3,600 shares; Mr. Hotopp, 18,182 shares; Mr. Shaw, 500 shares; Mr. Witmer, 1,000 shares; Mr. Herald, 4,860 shares; Mr. Steggles, 1,790 shares; and all directors and executive officers as a group, 83,583 shares.
+The number of shares of Common Stock beneficially owned also includes the following restricted shares awarded under the MSIP, as to which such persons have voting power only: Mr. Ryan, 6,385 shares; Mr. Hotopp, 3,215 shares; Mr. Herald, 1,515 shares; Mr. Steggles, 1,310 shares; and all directors and executive officers as a group, 18,060 shares; Mr. - (2) Does not include 115,529 shares of Common Stock held by Mr. Ryan's wife.
+Includes 423,281 shares of Common Stock and 259 shares of 4 1/2% Cumulative Preferred Stock held in trusts and an estate, as to which Mr. Ryan shares voting and investment power with co-fiduciaries.
+Of such shares, voting and investment power over 405,781 shares of Common Stock and 259 shares of 4 1/2% Cumulative Preferred Stock is shared with Mary Irene Ryan, and voting and investment power over 282,970 shares of Common Stock is shared with John C. Unkovic.
+See the following discussion of the beneficial ownership of Mary Irene Ryan and John C. Unkovic.

-- (3) Includes 260,435 shares of Common Stock held in trusts, as to which Mr. Gerlach shares voting and investment power with co-trustees.
-Of such shares, voting and investment power over 260,435 shares of Common Stock is shared with John T. Ryan III, and voting and investment power over 242,935 shares of Common Stock is shared with Mary Irene Ryan.
-See the following discussion of the beneficial ownership of Mary Irene Ryan. - (4) Includes 237,536 shares of Common Stock held in trusts, as to which Ms. Henderson shares voting and investment power with co-trustees.
-See the following discussion of the beneficial ownership of PNC Bank Corp. and Helen Ruth Henderson. - (5) Includes 1,500 shares of Common Stock as to which Mr. Hotopp shares voting and investment power with his wife. - (6) Includes 106,484 shares of Common Stock and 721 shares of Preferred Stock held by Mr. Shaw's wife and 13,803 shares of Common Stock held as custodian. - (7) The Company has established a Stock Compensation Trust which holds 571,690 shares of Common Stock which are available to satisfy obligations of the Company under its stock incentive plans.
+- (3) Includes 1,500 shares of Common Stock as to which Mr. Hotopp shares voting and investment power with his wife. - (4) Includes 105,054 shares of Common Stock and 721 shares of Preferred Stock held by Mr. Shaw's wife and 5,819 shares of Common Stock held as custodian. - (5) The Company has established a Stock Compensation Trust which holds 567,630 shares of Common Stock which are available to satisfy obligations of the Company under its stock incentive plans.
 Under the terms of the Trust Agreement, the trustee, PNC Bank, must follow the directions of the holders of stock options under the plans, excluding members of the Board of Directors, in voting the shares held by the Trust and in determining whether such shares should be tendered in the event of a tender or exchange offer for the Common Stock.
 Each such option holder has the power to direct the trustee with respect to a number of shares of Common Stock equal to the shares held by the Trust divided by the number of option holders.
-Included in the table are 35,731 shares of Common Stock each for Messrs.
-Herald, McGee and Steggles, and 321,579 shares of Common Stock for all directors and executive officers as a group, as to which such persons and other executive officers of the Company have such voting and investment power.
+Included in the table are 31,535 shares of Common Stock for all directors and executive officers as a group, as to which such persons and other executive officers of the Company have such voting and investment power.
 See the following discussion of the beneficial ownership of PNC Bank Corp.

-5% BENEFICIAL OWNERS
+5% Beneficial Owners

-As of February 26, 1999, to the best of the Company's knowledge, six persons or entities beneficially owned more than 5% of the Company's Common Stock.
-The beneficial ownership of John T. Ryan III, G. Donald Gerlach and Helen Lee Henderson appears in the immediately preceding table.
+As of February 25, 2000, to the best of the Company's knowledge, seven persons or entities beneficially owned more than 5% of the Company's Common Stock.
+The beneficial ownership of John T. Ryan III and Helen Lee Henderson appears in the immediately preceding table.
 The following table sets forth the beneficial ownership of the other 5% beneficial owners, based upon information provided by such persons: